MatuaDoc/OnslowCollege.github.io/13dtc/programming/protocols.md

 ---
-title:  Classes I — Protocols
+title:  Protocols
+learning_intentions: ["What a protocol is", "When to use a protocol", "How to declare a protocol class", "How to declare that a class conforms to a protocol"]
+success_criteria: ["You have declared a protocol class", "You have declared at least two classes that conform to the protocol by implementing the necessary methods"]
 ---

-## Learning intentions

-You will learn:

-- what a protocol is
-- when to use a protocol
-- how to declare a protocol class
-- how to declare that a class conforms to a protocol

-### Success criteria

-You will know that you have completed the learning when:

-- you have declared a protocol class
-- you have declared at least two classes that conform to the protocol

 # What is a protocol?